-We are pleased to announce that the 2013 US Area Deprivation Index (ADI), including both datasets and a customized mapping interface, is now available free through the University of Wisconsin’s new Neighborhood Atlas website.
+The US Area Deprivation Index (ADI), including both datasets and a customized mapping interface, is now available without cost through the University of Wisconsin’s new Neighborhood Atlas website.

 The ADI is based on a measure created by the Health Resources & Services Administration and has been refined, adapted, and validated to the Census Block Group by Dr. Amy Kind’s research team at the University of Wisconsin School of Medicine and Public Health.
 Datasets and maps are available at both the state and national level.
 An article about the website was published June 28th in the New England Journal of Medicine.

 Go to the Area Deprivation Index website